Which country is cheaper, the UK or Spain?

-For the UK, here are some examples of average food and meal prices for travelers:
+For Spain, here are some examples of average food and meal prices for travelers:

-For the UK, here are some samples of tours and activities related to meals and dining experiences:
+For Spain, here are some samples of tours and activities related to meals and dining experiences:

-Below are a few sample prices from actual travelers for the UK's activities, tours, and tickets:
+Below are a few sample prices from actual travelers for Spain's activities, tours, and tickets:

-For the UK, here are a few prices for actual activities, tours, and tickets provided by various companies:
+For Spain, here are a few prices for actual activities, tours, and tickets provided by various companies: